KH1EV/.github/README.md

 Our focus is on building clean, efficient, and reliable software while supporting developers who want to learn and improve their skills in both frontend, backend, cloud deployment, and real-world development workflows.

-Created with ❤️ by **Nick Aidil** 🌸
+Created with ❤️ by **Ph1on** 🌸

 > [!NOTE]
-> KH1EV Community is now open for collaboration and development.
+> Join KH1EV Community : https://discord.gg/JfHtAeDBwz